Immunodeficient SDRG Rat Model

-SDRG rats display less than 2% of T cells and less than 0.5% of NK and B cells compared to wild-type Sprague Dawley rats.
+SDRG rats display less than 0.5% of T, B and NK cells compared to wild-type Sprague Dawley rats.

 Hemocytometer and flow cytometry count of B, T and NK cells in SDRG and wild-type Sprague Dawley rats.
 SDRG rats display a significantly reduced number of T and NK cells (A) and peripheral B cells (B) compared to wild-type Sprague Dawley rats.
 C) Flow cytometry analyses of T, B and NK cells showing that mature T, B and NK cell populations (TCR α/β+, CD45R+ IgM+, and CD161+, respectively) are significantly reduced in SDRG rats.

 * For more validation data please contact us.